 - Physics: Josh Erlich, [[jxerli]], 221-3763, Small 332 B

-Application Format: The first required step for students interested in applying is to complete a Student Profile and Pre-Application through Goldwater’s online application portal.
+Application Format: The first required step for students interested in applying is to complete a Student Profile and Pre-Application through Goldwater’s online application portal (applications open in early September).
 Once you submit the Goldwater Student Profile and Pre-Application (due by the campus deadline, but processed on an ongoing basis up to the campus deadline), these materials will be reviewed to see if you will be invited to submit a full application for the committee to review.
 After the full applications are reviewed, you will be notified if you were selected for a campus nomination.

 Deadlines and Timeline:

-- November 17 at midnight: Campus (Student Profile and Pre-Application) Deadline: The campus application process involves completing and submitting the Student Profile and Pre-Application available through Goldwater’s online application portal.
+- Before and up to Sunday, November 14 at 11:59 p.m.: Campus (Student Profile and Pre-Application) Deadline: The campus application process involves completing and submitting the Student Profile and Pre-Application available through Goldwater’s online application portal.
+Applicants are encouraged to submit before the campus deadline, if possible.
 Applicants will be notified on a rolling basis if they have been selected to move forward in the process.

 - Late November - December: Selected applicants who met the campus application deadline will be invited to continue in the process, which will involve submitting additional Goldwater application materials by a December deadline.
 (All students who complete and submit the student profile and pre-application by the campus deadline will be contacted by the Director of National Scholarships regarding next steps and relevant internal deadlines.)

 Nominations: William & Mary has the opportunity to nominate four students for the Goldwater Scholarship.
 As of 2020, a fifth student can be nominated if they are a transfer student.